It is common to add a custom dropdown field to an existing table. A screen to edit the dropdown, however, needs to be created.

 3. Create Navigation Section

 1. Click the word Section1 to edit the section's properties.
-(Make sure you don't the row itself, but the header.
+(Make sure you don't click the row itself, but the header of the section.)

 2. On the right, rename the caption to "SectionNav".